barty-s/art-quiz-app/README.md

 #### Content

 - 'Create a Quiz App using HTML, CSS & JavaScript' by CodeGeek https://www.youtube.com/watch?v=Opje9VBrNfg&t=1791s - this video was used for the structure of the Javascript code.
-  While using this tutorial as a learning tool for this project, the code was customised as much as possible to fit the needs of the Art Quiz and to ensure plagiarism was avoided.
+  While using this tutorial as a learning tool for this project, the code was customised as much as possible to fit the scope of the Art Quiz app project and to ensure plagiarism was avoided.
 - https://stackoverflow.com/questions/5480945/refreshing-page-on-click-of-a-buttons - this site helped solve the problem I had with the code for restarting the quiz with the button click.
 - https://css-tricks.com/snippets/css/a-guide-to-flexbox/#aa-background - this site breaks down the specificities of flexbox.